-Core capabilities are defined as a set of required use-cases that the large electrical corporation's Risk Modeling Methodology must be able to achieve to make quantitative arguments about the risk reduction of undergroundingUndergrounding Projects and Alternative Mitigations.
+Core capabilities are defined as a set of required use-cases that the large electrical corporation's Risk Modeling Methodology must be able to achieve to make quantitative arguments about the risk reduction of undergrounding Undergrounding Projects and Alternative Mitigations.
 The large electrical corporation must detail the formal quantitative procedure for achieving each of the following core capabilities:

 - a.
-Project-Level Risk Analysis; - b.
-Aggregate Risk Analysis-; - c.
-Ignition Risk and Outage Program Risk as Separate and Collective Risks; - d.
+Project-Level Risk Analysis: - b.
+Aggregate Risk Analysis-: - c.
+Ignition Risk and Outage Program Risk as Separate and Collective Risks - d.
 Approximating Future Risks and Accumulating Accumulation of Ignition Risk and Electrical Reliability over Time; - e.
-Accounting for Projects with Multiple Mitigations and Subprojects; - e.f.
-Establishing Baselines and Historical Calibrations; and - f.g.
-Comparisons with Alternative Mitigation Strategies.
+Accounting for Projects with Multiple Mitigations and Subproses; - Establishing Baselines and Historical Calibrations: and - Comparisons with Alternative Mitigation Strategies.

-The large electrical corporation and additional workflows that are critical for evaluating the effectiveness and efficiency of its EUP.
+The large electrical corporation Large Electrical Corporation must also list any additional workflows that are critical for evaluating the effectiveness and efficiency of its EUP.

-For each capability, the large electrical corporation must provide a narrative description, explicit formulas, and example calculations demonstrating how the compatibility is achieved.
+For each capability, the large electrical corporation of general corporation must provide a narrative description, explicit formulas, and example calculations demonstrating how the compatibility capability is achieved.
 These example calculations may use synthetic inputs, but all formulas, input/output scaling and user parameters must be the same as those used in the Risk Modeling Methodology.
-The Large Electrical Corporation may include additional workbooks with the Model Report that demonstrate these calculations.
+The Large actrical Corporation may include additional workbooks with the Model Report to Lemonstrate these calculations.